murf0/docker-nginx-php7/README.md

 ```

 #Extra optional git clone
-If the for each of the environment variables a git clone will be done from the value to the

 For each of the environment variables specified below a git clone will be performed.
+This is done every start of the container, So be careful.
-WARNING if these variables are set at restart all files local to the container will be removed.
+_WARNING_ if these variables are set at restart of the container or host all files local to the container will be removed.

+see script gitclone.sh for more info.

 ##Environment
 ```